coreyhaines31/conlang/ROADMAP.md

 ---

-## Phase 5 — Writing system v1 (Weeks 10–12)
+## Phase 5 — Writing system v1 (Weeks 10–12) ✅

 ### User Stories
-- [ ] As a user, I can create a custom script and assign it to my sounds.
+- [x] As a user, I can create a custom script and assign it to my sounds.
-- [ ] As a writer, I can generate text that looks like signage/manuscripts.
+- [x] As a writer, I can generate text that looks like signage/manuscripts.

 ### Features
-- [ ] Custom script mode:
+- [x] Custom script mode:
-  - Upload SVG glyphs
+  - Upload SVG glyphs (paste SVG code)
   - Assign glyphs to phonemes or graphemes
   - Inline rendering preview
+  - Generate placeholder glyphs from phoneme inventory
-- [ ] Script export pack (zip or JSON bundle)
+- [x] Script export pack (JSON bundle with all glyphs and mappings)
-- [ ] Public page shows script samples
+- [x] Public page shows script samples
+  - Glyph inventory display
+  - Sample words rendered in script

 > Note: AI glyph generation can be a separate add-on later — don't block core script support on AI.